websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

 Here's the complete list of security settings for the Elasticsearch 7 connector in 7.3 (default values in parentheses):

-`authenticationEnabled` (_true_): Enable or disable authentication to Elasticsearch with a username and password.
+`authenticationEnabled` (_true_): Enable or disable authentication to Elasticsearch with a user name and password.

-`username` (_elastic_): Set the username for authenticating to Elasticsearch if Authentication Enabled is checked.
+`username` (_elastic_): Set the user name for authenticating to Elasticsearch if Authentication Enabled is checked.

 `password`: Set the password for authenticating to Elasticsearch if Authentication Enabled is checked.